 Pillows or nursing supports can help to ensure that both the woman and the infant are comfortable.
 When the mother is sitting in a chair, a foot stool or ottoman is helpful in supporting the infant's weight and preventing fatigue in the mother's arms, shoulders, and neck.

 Cradle hold — The cradle hold can be done while the mother sits in a chair.
 To feed from the left breast, the infant's head and body are supported by the mother's left forearm (figure 2).
 The mother's left hand usually supports the baby's buttocks or upper thighs.
 Some women use a pillow to support this arm.
 The baby's stomach should be flat against the mother's chest and the baby's head should be in line with the body (not turned).
-The mother's free hand (the right hand in this example) supports and guides the breast to the infant's wide open mouth.
+The mother's free hand (the right hand in this example) supports and guides the breast to the infant's wide-open mouth.
 The thumb on the free hand may be placed on top of the areola and the breast supported with the cupped fingers.
 Care should be taken to position the hand away from the nipple so that the thumb and fingers do not interfere with latching.

 Cross-cradle hold — The cross-cradle hold can also be done while the mother sits in a chair.
 To feed from the left breast, the infant's head and body are supported by the mother's right hand and forearm.
 Some women use a pillow to support this arm (figure 3).
 The baby's stomach should be flat against the mother's chest and the baby's head should be in line with the body (not turned).
-The mother's free hand (the left hand in this example) supports and guides the breast to the infant's wide open mouth.
+The mother's free hand (the left hand in this example) supports and guides the breast to the infant's wide-open mouth.
 The thumb on the free hand may be placed on top of the areola and the breast supported with the cupped fingers.
 Care should be taken to position the hand away from the nipple so that the thumb and fingers do not interfere with latching.

 Football hold — The football position allows a woman to easily see the baby at her breast.
 It is often preferred by women who have an abdominal incision, after a Cesarean section, or by women with large breasts or a small or premature baby.
 The baby is supported by a pillow as the mother sits, which should allow the baby's head to be at the level of the mother's breast.

-To feed from the left breast, the baby's body and legs are under the left arm, with the head supported with the mother's left hand (figure 4).
+To feed from the left breast, the baby's body and legs are under the left arm, with the head supported by the mother's left hand (figure 4).
 The mother's free hand (the right hand in this example) supports and guides the breast to the infant's wide-open mouth.

 Side-lying hold — The side-lying hold allows the mother to nurse while lying down.
 When using this position, there should be no excess bedding around the infant.
 The side-lying hold should not be used on a waterbed, a couch, or a recliner because this poses a suffocation hazard to the infant.

 To nurse from the left breast, the woman lies on her left side.
 The baby's head and body lie parallel to the woman's body, with the baby's mouth close to and facing the woman's left breast (figure 5).
 The woman may prefer to have a pillow under her head, with her left hand between her head and the pillow.
-The mother's free hand (the right hand in this example) supports and guides the breast to the infant's wide open mouth.
+The mother's free hand (the right hand in this example) supports and guides the breast to the infant's wide-open mouth.
 The thumb on the free hand may be placed on top of the areola and the breast supported with the cupped fingers.
 Care should be taken to position the hand away from the nipple so that the thumb and fingers do not interfere with latching.

 Latching on refers to the infant's formation of a tight seal around the nipple and most of the areola with his or her mouth.
 A correct latch-on allows the infant to obtain an adequate amount of milk and helps to prevent nipple soreness and trauma.